Middle American Research Institute: E. Wyllys Andrews V (1975–2009)

 Andrews began his time with the Middle American Research Institute as the director of the Program of Research on the Yucatán Peninsula from 1972-1974.
 He soon followed in the footsteps of his father, archaeologist E. Wyllys Andrews IV, who worked with M.A.R.I. at the site of Dzibilchaltun in Yucatán, Mexico until 1971.
 Andrews took over as Director of the Middle American Research Institute in 1975.

 Andrew's main goal was to publish the archaeological research of the Institute from the archaeological program in Yucatán from the 1950s through the 1970s.
 Such publications include Excavations at Dzibilchaltun, Yucatán, Mexico and Prehistoric Maya Settlement Patterns at Becan, Campeche, Mexico.
 This continued focus on publication and field research led to a tripling of the number of graduate students working in Maya archaeology.

 In the late 1970s Andrews gathered grants to begin research on Maya farming settlements around Komchen, Mexico.
 Work at Komchen revealed trade networks spanning into the highlands of Guatemala.

+The principal excavations of the Lenca archaeological site of Quelepa were also carried out under his direction from 1967–1969.